AD SPACE HERE

 SHARE

-Russia is ramping up plywood production, with exports to China tripling for March, just weeks after the US Government’s Department of Agriculture reported that Russian imports sank 86% in February.
+The latest numbers come after China Customs reported that exports to China had tripled for March and is just months after the US Government’s Department of Agriculture reported that Russian imports sank 86% in February.
+For its measure, Russian plywood exports to the US dropped further in March and April.

 China is by far the world’s largest producer of plywood, with 9,800 manufacturers producing over 100 million cubic metres of plywood—more than 70% of the world’s total output—before selling it into international markets.